 There are a number of insects in the UK that will bite or sting.
 These include:

-If you are abroad, you could add some others to this list, including jellyfish, scorpions, snakes and spiders.
+If you are abroad, you could add some other species to this list, including jellyfish, scorpions, snakes and spiders.
 It’s worth checking what critters live in the country you’re travelling to before you go.

 Bites and stings